Term | ||

 With a CIBC Farm Mortgage Loan or a Scotiabank Farm Mortgage, you can choose a term from 1 year up to 10 years.
 CIBC, Scotiabank, and RBC all allow you to make up to 10% in mortgage prepayments every year.
 Other agricultural mortgage lenders, such as Synergy Credit Union, allow you to make up to 20% in annual prepayments.

 Agricultural mortgages can require a higher down payment.
-Simplicity Credit Union and Cornerstone Credit Union both require a 25% down payment.
+Synergy Credit Union and Cornerstone Credit Union require a 25% down payment.
 Agricultural and farm mortgage loans guaranteed by the Government of Canada are eligible for a lower down payment requirement.
 The Canadian Agriculture Loans Act (CALA) program guarantees certain farm loans if your annual revenue is less than $10 million, and allows you to borrow up to $500,000 with a down payment as low as 10%.
 For farmers that have been in business for more than six years, a 20% down payment or equity is required.
 CALA program loans have a 0.85% fee of the borrowed amount.

 Agricultural mortgage rates can vary under the CALA program.
 For example, CIBC variable agricultural mortgage rates under the CALA program is CIBC’s Prime Rate plus 1%, while CIBC fixed agricultural mortgage rates can be up to CIBC's residential mortgage rate plus 1%.